Sussan Ley

-Ley was born in Nigeria to English parents.
-She grew up in the UAE and England before moving to Australia as a teenager.
-Prior to entering politics she worked as a commercial pilot, farmer and public servant based in Albury, New South Wales.
-Ley was elected to the House of Representatives at the 2001 federal election.
-She was a parliamentary secretary in the Howard government and became a senior opposition frontbencher following the government's defeat in 2007.
-In the Abbott and Turnbull governments, Ley held the ministerial portfolios of Assistant Minister for Education (2013–2014), Minister for Health (2014–2016), Sport (2014–2017), Aged Care (2015–2016), and Health and Aged Care (2016–2017).
+Ley was born in Nigeria to English parents and grew up in the Trucial States (now the United Arab Emirates) and England before moving to Australia as a teenager.
+Prior to entering politics, she worked as a commercial pilot, farmer and public servant based in Albury, New South Wales.
+She was elected to the House of Representatives at the 2001 federal election representing the regional New South Wales division of Farrer.

+In the Abbott and Turnbull governments, Ley held various ministerial portfolios including Health, Sport, and Aged Care.
 She resigned from the ministry in January 2017 following a controversy over her travel expense claims, but returned in August 2018 when Scott Morrison succeeded Malcolm Turnbull as prime minister.
-She subsequently served as Assistant Minister for Regional Development and Territories (2018–2019) and Minister for the Environment prior to the government's defeat at the 2022 federal election.
-In the 47th Australian Parliament, Ley represents the Opposition in the roles of Shadow Minister for Women, Industry, Skills and Training, as well as Small and Family Business.
+She subsequently served as Assistant Minister for Regional Development and Territories and Minister for the Environment prior to the government's defeat at the 2022 federal election.
+Following the 2025 federal election, Ley became the acting leader of the Liberal Party, and won the subsequent Liberal leadership election to become leader of the Liberal Party and therefore Leader of the Opposition.